How & Why To Master Google™ Search Results

 “No!”, it's not quite that simple.
 (But it's not hard, either – just keep reading.)
 You see, having a web site isn't going to help your business at all if it doesn't show up extremely high in Google's™ search results.
 Anytime a person searches for something on Google™, Google™ will return a page with the top ten web sites they consider most relevant to the search term.
 On the bottom of the page will be a link to the next page of the second ten most relevant sites, with a link to the third page, and then the fourth, and so on and so on.

 But guess what?
 The average person who's looking for a carpet cleaner in Charleston, a wedding photographer in Boston, or an auto repair shop in Virginia Beach, isn't going to dig through pages and pages of Google's search results.
-In fact, a vast majority of them aren't even going to look beyond the second page.
+In fact, almost ALL of them aren't even going to look beyond the second page.

 There have been many studies of this very subject, and they all show the same result – the majority of people searching for a local business don't even look at the search results past the SECOND page.
 And of the small percentage of those that do, some of them return to a first or second page listing to do business, because they figure that if the search engine listed them first, they must be better.